AccuWeather Alert: Less humid Sunday

-NEW YORK (WABC) -- After Severe Thunderstorm Warnings popped up throughout the area on Saturday, Sunday will be less humid and dry.
+NEW YORK (WABC) -- Sunday will stay warm under partly sunny skies, but it will be less humid and dry.

 Click here for the latest watches and warnings from the National Weather Service.